 Niagara Region Public Health confirms 11 more cases of COVID-19

-32.4% of cases have been in residents of long-term care/retirement homes, with residents making up 85.7% of total deaths in the region.

-60.4% of Niagara's cases of the virus have been because of close contact with someone who was already infected.

-To see today's full breakdown from Niagara Region Public Health, click here.
+To see today's full report from Niagara Region Public Health, click here.

 -